antirez/uc8151_micropython/README.md

 ## Displaying greyscale images

 This driver can show greyscale images.
 There is a tool to convert PNG files to `gs8` files that the driver can read.
-You can find it inside the `png2gs8` directory, together with a README explain its usage.
+You can find it inside the `png2gs8` directory, together with a README explaining its usage.

 For example try this: